Yutong-Ye/Wish-to-Visit/journals/ronnie.md

 Found out the error was due to jwtdown and were told to ignore it due to it not affecting the functionality of our application.

+## March 11, 2024 - March 14, 2024

+This week, I worked on:

+Created authorization verification and new login form for the home page.
+Created checks that showed the user different information on their webpages depending if they were logged in or not.
+At first I tried to create functions to pull the token from the cookie location until I realized that the galvanize library I was using for the token creation had everything I needed already to do what I wanted.
+All i needed to do was check if there was a token and return a boolean.
+Then used a isLoggedIn function to show the user the page they are authorized to see.

+What I learned:
+I should make sure to read what the libraries I'm using can do before trying to create a solution myself.